CeylonSpecial/online-tic-tac-toe/README.md

 About:
-This was my second project in The Odin Project's coursework.
-The assignment was to create a basic rock paper scissors game to be played in the browser console.
-I later added a GUI with buttons and text.
+This was my second and fourth project in The Odin Project's coursework.
+The first project assignment was to create a basic rock paper scissors game to be played in the browser console.
+I later added a GUI with buttons and text for the next assignment.

 Objectives:
 -learn how to structure a JavaScript file and how to include in a page